RDMeneses/WTICG-SBSeg24/README.md

 ## Introduction

-This repository is associated with the research project submited to the "Workshop de Trabalhos de Iniciação Científica e Graduação" (WTICG) of the "XXIV Simpósio Brasileiro em Segurança da Informação e de Sistemas Computacionais (SBSeg 2024).
+This repository is associated with the research project submitted to the "Workshop de Trabalhos de Iniciação Científica e Graduação" (WTICG) of the "XXIV Simpósio Brasileiro em Segurança da Informação e de Sistemas Computacionais (SBSeg 2024).

 **Project Title:** Compact Memory Implementations of the ML-DSA Post-Quantum Digital Signature Algorithm